FriendsOfREDAXO/rex_repo_template/README.md

 please use in your classes a namespace as

-namespace FriendsOfRedaxo\[AddOnNameWithouSpacesAndAsCamelCase]
+namespace FriendsOfRedaxo\[AddOnNameWithoutSpacesAndAsCamelCase]

-in order to use non deprecated features please dont use PlugIns anymore
+in order to use non deprecated features please don't use PlugIns anymore